puppetlabs/puppetlabs-postgresql/README.md

 ####`java_package_name`
 This setting can be used to override the default postgresql java package name.
 If not specified, the module will use whatever package name is the default for your OS distro.

+####`docs_package_name`
+This setting can be used to override the default postgresql docs package name.
+If not specified, the module will use whatever package name is the default for your OS distro.

 ####`perl_package_name`
 This setting can be used to override the default postgresql Perl package name.
 If not specified, the module will use whatever package name is the default for your OS distro.